opensearch-project/documentation-website/_ml-commons-plugin/remote-models/index.md

 ## Step 2: Create a connector

-You can create a standalone connector or an internal connector as part of a specific model.
-For more information about connectors and connector examples, see [Connectors]({{site.url}}{{site.baseurl}}/ml-commons-plugin/extensibility/connectors/).
+You can create a standalone connector that can be reused for multiple models.
+Alternatively, you can specify a connector when creating a model so that it can be used only for that model.
+For more information about connectors and connector examples, see [Connectors]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/connectors/).

 The Connectors Create API, `/_plugins/_ml/connectors/_create`, creates connectors that facilitate registering and deploying external models in OpenSearch.
 Using the `endpoint` parameter, you can connect ML Commons to any supported ML tool by using its specific API endpoint.
 For example, you can connect to a ChatGPT model by using the `api.openai.com` endpoint: